Is Hydrogen Peroxide Safe?

 The Bottom Line

-Hydrogen peroxide is available in several different concentrations.
-Exposures to small amounts of household (3%) hydrogen peroxide usually cause mild irritation.
+Hydrogen peroxide is a highly reactive chemical available in several concentrations.
+Exposures to small amounts of household (3%) hydrogen peroxide usually only cause mild irritation.
 Higher concentrations can cause burns.
-Rarely, life-threatening effects can occur when oxygen bubbles from hydrogen peroxide travel to the blood and circulatory system, and block blood flow to tissues.
+Rarely, life-threatening effects can occur when oxygen bubbles from hydrogen peroxide travel to the circulatory system and block blood flow to tissue.

 hydrogen peroxide 2